top of page

 OpenEd Leadership Summit working group.

-I've actively participated in Jason Pickvance's OER Advisory Group the past two years and attended the OpenEd Leadership Summit in 2014 where we spent a couple of days with like-minded people including Lumen Learning's team brainstorming and sharing ideas about OER.
+I actively participated in Jason Pickvance's OER Advisory Group attended the OpenEd Leadership Summit in 2014 where we spent a couple of days with like-minded people including Lumen Learning's team brainstorming and sharing ideas about OER.
 It was a great educational experience to learn more about the OER movement and resources.
 I returned even more enthusiastic about OER and even more committed to utilizing and improving resources.

 I developed an online course for Math 1220 and utilized MyOpenMath and OER textbooks to make the course completely textbook/software cost-free.
 It is very rewarding to hear from students surprised and excited to find they have no additional costs for the course.

-With the help of Suzanne Mozdy, I converted the Math 1210 online course to OER saving a $370 cost for textbook plus Webassign which were previously required.
+I converted the Math 1210 online course to OER saving a $370 cost for textbook plus online homework system which were previously required.

-The past two years I've been actively involved in OER at SLCC and in our math department.
+The past several years I've been actively involved in OER at SLCC and in our math department.

 I chaired a committee to choose and adapt a calculus book to use for our department.
 It was a huge undertaking as there are many strong opinions on calculus texts.
 After meeting several times and reviewing options out there, it was determined that there was not one "good" one ready to go with minor tweaks so we picked the one that came closest to meeting our needs and I began working on the limits chapter.
 At this time I found out that OpenStax was working on a calculus text.
 I contacted them to find out information about it and they asked me to submit a CV which I did and they had me review some of the chapters.
-From what I've seen, this is going to be a good book, so I put my work on hold waiting for the release of this OER book.
-OpenStax is targeting the end of the year for a completion date.
+This turned out to be a good book which we now use in the Online Calculus I and Calculus II courses.

 I am teaching flipped classroom Calculus I and Calculus II making use of OER activities and materials as well as the Calculus Videos I've made and posted as OER.

-As part of the Math Accessibility Working Group which I'm participating with we are actively looking at OER and accessibility and this work has made a difference in the direction our OER work has taken to enable better accessibility.
+As part of the Math Accessibility Working Group , I looked at OER and accessibility and this work has made a difference in the direction our OER work has taken to enable better accessibility.

-Ruth Trygstad and I will present "Free Quality Textbooks and Materials That Benefit Students and Instructors" at the STEM Tech League of Innovations Conference November 1st to share this work with others.
+Ruth Trygstad and I presented "Free Quality Textbooks and Materials That Benefit Students and Instructors" at the STEM Tech League of Innovations Conference and at the American Mathematical Association of Two Year Colleges to share this work with others.

 bottom of page